CMF CURO, Health Sharing and Maternity Care

 My bundle of joy finally arrived at 42 weeks weighing 8lbs 8oz and measuring a whopping 22” long.
 It was truly a joyful experience to share the new life of our little one with the CMF CURO community.
 We received numerous cards along with our monthly shares.

 Ultimately, being a member of CMF CURO allowed me to fearlessly seek the best care during my first pregnancy.
-They helped me not have to worry about exceeding a certain number of doctor’s visits as is common with many health insurance plans, and I was able to share the joy of my pregnancy with other members in the ministry.
+They helped me not have to worry about exceeding a certain number of doctor’s visits, and I was able to share the joy of my pregnancy with other members in the ministry.
 I was able to call the staff at CMF CURO whenever I needed advice and was prayed for daily.
 We have complete confidence in CMF CURO’s prenatal care.
 I look forward to the sharing experience for my next pregnancy, because I know my baby and I will receive the care we need.